 How do you calculate reliability from MTBF?

-Generally speaking, the higher the mean time between failure (MTBF), the more reliable the equipment is.
-Calculating this figure requires some complex mathematics, so businesses will typically rely on sophisticated software to automatically calculate and report any changes in equipment’s reliability.
+Generally speaking, the higher the mean time between failures, the more reliable the equipment is.
+Calculating this figure accurately requires more than just a simple equation, so businesses will typically rely on sophisticated software to automatically calculate and report any changes in equipment’s reliability.

 What is an acceptable MTBF?